 Whenever possible, advocate on your own behalf

-Once you turn 18 years of age, SF State treats you as an adult.
+SF State treats you as an adult.
 Asking parents, family members or other individuals to escalate a concern or question on your behalf is usually not recommended.
-Federal privacy laws known as FERPA make it virtually impossible for SF State faculty, staff and administrators to share info about your educational record unless you are willing to issue a written release.
+Federal privacy laws known as FERPA make it virtually impossible for SF State faculty, staff and administrators to share information about your educational record unless you sign a written release.
 Also, friends and family members may not have the ready answers to questions we may need to ask to gain a better understanding about your situation.

 You don't have to do this alone